How to Get Rid of Ants in RV | A Complete Guide

 Fogger

-Using a fogger in your RV should be considered if you have a severe ant problem.
-Just read the instructions carefully, and be prepared to air your vehicle thoroughly for several hours after use.
+Using a fogger in your RV should only be considered if you have a severe ant problem.
+Just read the instructions on the product label carefully, and be prepared to air your vehicle thoroughly for several hours after use.

 It’s also a good idea to run the a/c system as part of the “airing out” process, as this will help expel the product from your ventilation system.